ucb-ee290c/fa18-gps/doc/FileReaderTesting.md

 ## Outputs
 * `valid`: (Bool) high when the data is valid (ie. not at the end of the file yet)
 * `out`: (SInt) test data read from the file

+## Test
+* run `sbt test:testOnly gps.FileReaderSpec` and see that it passes the test.
+It will read and display several lines from the file `src/test/resources/BBFileReaderData.txt`.